 Ingredients aside, these products are not an ideal solution.
 While these may work temporarily to mask odors, as soon as your foot heats up and starts to sweat again, the smells will return with full force.

 Lume is the only deodorant that stops the smell from ever being created.
-Lume Deodorant works by completely halting the odor-causing reactions on external skin.
+Lume Deodorant for Underarms & Private Parts works by completely halting the odor-causing reactions on external skin.
 It blocks the ability for bacteria to consume fluids (like your hot, wet, foot sweat) that lead to odor.
-Plus, it's safe for people of all ages.
+Plus, it's a skin-safe deodorant that works great for people of all ages.

 Fun fact: it takes a few years for the body to figure out how to regulate temperatures.
 Ever wonder why your cute little toddlers’ tots smell so rancid?